What Happens When Software Companies Are Liable For Security Vulnerabilities?

 How about you get what you pay for?
 Many management teams have decided that adding security costs money and it's more cost effective not to spend many cycles on it, but rather to just deal with problems as they pop up.

 I don't think you can spin that as software engineers "failing."
 If the management wants security, they can pay for training, consultants, audits, bug bounties, etc. There are lots of ways to address this issue.
-Besides, perhaps the number of bugs is skyrocketing as a natural consequence of a
+Besides, perhaps the number of bugs is skyrocketing as a natural consequence of all of the new software projects and products.

 Re: (Score:2)